stackct/toxic/docs/pickle.md

 * **eq** - Compares that two objects are equal.
 Usage `eq obj, obj`.
 * **neq** - Compares that two objects are not equal.
 Usage `neq obj, obj`.
 * **contains** - Compares that one object is contained within the other.
 In the case of a String, it works like a _substring_ match.
 Usage `contains obj, obj`.
+In the case of a Map, it will evaluate if the map contains a key.

 ## Interpolation